bryanjohn05/SignSerenade/README.md

 # SignSerenade: Your Voice in Signs
 SignSerenade is a web application that bridges the communication gap between Deaf and hearing communities.
-It provides real-time sign language translation, speech/text-to-sign conversion, and an interactive learning module.
+It provides real-time sign language translation, text-to-sign conversion, and an interactive learning module.
 By leveraging cutting-edge technologies like YOLOv11 and WLASL, the project aims to promote inclusivity and accessibility.

 ---
 Team Members:

 Member 1
 Bryan Sohan John